- What’s a Statement Balance

 For example, if your statement balance is $400 with a closing date of May 8th, and you charge another $70 to your card on May 10, your current balance would be $470.
 Sometimes we make purchases after the billing cycle ends – and that’s fine.
 It happens all the time.

 If you want to avoid paying extra finance charges and late fees, pay your statement balance on time, in full each month.

 If you can’t wait to receive your credit card statement or absolutely must know what your current balance is, either call your credit card company or check your account online.
 Nowadays, online banking makes it easy.

 You can see your minimum due date, your statement balance, and your current balance along with the APR charged to you if it’s not paid off in full.

 My card even tells me how long it will take to repay the debt if I only pay the minimum due.
 It also shows me how much I’ll pay in interest on top of the principal.
-It’s a real eye-opener seeing all the extra money I’d be throwing away in interest charges by only paying the minimum.
+It’s a real eye-opener seeing the extra money I’d be throwing away to interest charges by only paying the minimum.

 Your current balance will change daily if you’re using your card a lot.
 That’s why sometimes you’ll see two balances on your statement – the current balance and the statement balance.

 Get our best strategies, tools, and support sent straight to your inbox.